 Secondly, noise in the signal recycling cavity (SRC) length coupling into the GW readout may be a greater noise source than we would like.
 In particular the highest vertical and roll modes (around 28 and 41 Hz) in the small and large HAM triple suspensions (HSTS and HLTS) potentially add noise in the GW band.
 This noise could be addressed by adding a third stage of cantilever springs at the middle masses of the HSTS and HLTSs, taking the vertical mode below 10 Hz and increasing the overall vertical isolation.
-Preliminary design work has begun on this possible modification [219].
-However given that the HAM-ISI isolation performance is better than the design requirements, this proposed modification is not being taken further at present [220].
+Preliminary design work has begun on this possible modification [235].
+However given that the HAM-ISI isolation performance is better than the design requirements, this proposed modification is not being taken further at present [236].
 An alternative is the addition of passive dampers which would reduce the peaks at the highest vertical and roll modes at the expense of modest increase in thermal noise performance on the wings of the peaks.
-A design based on the bounce and roll dampers (BRDs) developed for the quad suspensions, discussed below, has been developed and tested on both an HSTS and an HLTS [221, 222].
+A design based on the bounce and roll dampers (BRDs) developed for the quad suspensions, discussed below, has been developed and tested on both an HSTS and an HLTS [237, 238].
 They could provide a reduction in Q of a factor of about 10.
 At present further work on this is on hold.

 Thirdly some improvements to the test mass quadruple suspensions are also underway.
-Work by colleagues in the LISA area and subsequent follow-up by LSC groups has shown that enhanced gas damping in small gaps could lead to excess noise in aLIGO suspensions [223- 225].
+Work by colleagues in the LISA area and subsequent follow-up by LSC groups has shown that enhanced gas damping in small gaps could lead to excess noise in aLIGO suspensions [239-241].
 In the current suspensions there is a small 5 mm gap between the end test mass and end reaction mass to allow sufficient actuation force for cavity locking using electrostatic drive (ESD).
 A new design of reaction mass, called the annular end reaction mass (AERM), has been developed which is donut shaped to reduce the squeezed film damping associated with this small gap.
-[226].
-The outer dimensions and material are the same as the present mass, with a central hole ~220 mm in diameter.
-Since this mass will be lighter than the currently suspended reaction masses, the penultimate reaction mass design requires modification to increase its mass to compensate, so that the existing blades are still correctly loaded.
-AERMs have now been procured and it is planned to install them on both detectors after the end of O2.
-This activity is currently underway.
+[242].
+The outer dimensions and material are the same as the present mass, with a central hole \sim 220 mm in diameter.
+Since this mass will be lighter than the currently suspended reaction masses, the penultimate reaction mass design required modification to increase its mass to compensate, so that the existing blades are still correctly loaded.
+AERMs are now installed at both observatories.

 Two other developments for the quad suspensions are also underway associated with damping high Q modes.
-We have developed a non-magnetic damper for the upper intermediate mass blades to suppress the thermal excited motion at the internal modes of the blade [227].
-We have also developed passive dampers, so-called BRDs (bounce and roll dampers), to reduce the size of the bounce and roll mode peaks around 10 and 13 Hz associated with compression and extension of the silica fibers between the test mass and penultimate mass [228].
-Both types of dampers have been installed at LLO and are due for installation at LHO after O2.
-The benefit derived from the use of BRDs at LLO has already been observed.
-They are able to reduce the quality factor of the bounce and roll modes from 500,000 to less than 10,000, reducing the time taken for the modes to damp down from several hours to a few minutes or less [229].
+We have developed a non-magnetic damper for the upper intermediate mass blades to suppress the thermal excited motion at the internal modes of the blade [243].
+We have also developed passive dampers, so-called BRDs (bounce and roll dampers), to reduce the size of the bounce and roll mode peaks around 10 and 13 Hz associated with compression and extension of the silica fibers between the test mass and penultimate mass [244].
+Both types of dampers have now been installed at both observatories.
+The benefit derived from the use of BRDs has already been observed.
+They are able to reduce the quality factor of the bounce and roll modes from 500,000 to less than 10,000, reducing the time taken for the modes to damp down from several hours to a few minutes or less [245].

-BRDs are also under development for possible application to the beamsplitter suspension [230], where it has been suggested that damping their high frequency bounce and roll modes could lead to better plant inversion for better MICH feedback.
+BRDs are also under development for possible application to the beamsplitter suspension [246], where it has been suggested that damping their high frequency bounce and roll modes could lead to better plant inversion for better MICH feedback.